This Yong Tau Foo (Air Fryer) post may contain affiliate links. Please read my disclaimer.

 - 150 g fish paste

-- Mix fish paste, minced pork, soy sauce, sesame oil, white pepper, corn / tapioca flour3 tbsp soy sauce, 1.5 tbsp sesame oil , 1 tsp Sarawak white pepper, 1.5 tbsp Shao Xing wine, 1 tbsp corn flour or tapioca flour, 450 g minced pork belly 五花肉, 150 g fish paste
+- Mix fish paste, minced pork, soy sauce, sesame oil, white pepper, corn / tapioca flour3 tbsp soy sauce, 1.5 tbsp sesame oil , 1 tsp white pepper powder, 1.5 tbsp Chinese Shao Xing wine, 1 tbsp corn starch, 450 g minced pork belly 五花肉, 150 g fish paste

-- Mix 1 tbsp corn flour with 1 tbsp water1 tbsp corn flour mixed with 1 tbsp water
+- Mix 1 tbsp corn starch with 1 tbsp water1 tbsp corn starch mixed with 1 tbsp water

 - Stuff meat into the vegetable and taupok, then seal with corn flour and water mixture